yoannkubera/docker-envs/FEATURE.md

 * Apache2 client with NodeJS web API template:

     * The MySQL container was unable to read database initialization scripts
+    * The API could start before the database is ready

 Known issues: